FICTURE7/CoCSharp/README.md

   * Includes classes for village objects: Village, Trap, Obstacle, Building etc...

 ## Usage
-CoCSharp is trying to implement most the Clash of Clans features and also trying be easy as possible to use.
+CoCSharp is trying to implement most the Clash of Clans features and also trying be easy as possible to use.<br>
+This info is currently out of date, will update soon. :]

 ### Networking
 CoCSharp.Networking implements the `SocketAsyncEventArgs` async model.